-Few terms in personal finance are as important, or used as frequently, as risk.
-Nevertheless, few terms are as imprecisely defined.
-Generally, when financial advisors or the media talk about investment risk, their focus is on the historical price volatility of the asset or investment under discussion.
+In personal finance, few terms are as important—or as ubiquitous—as the word risk.
+Yet few terms are also as imprecise.
+Typically, when financial advisors or pundits talk about investment risk, their focus is on the historical price volatility of an asset or investment.

 Here are a few of the many different types of risk:

-- Market risk: This refers to the possibility that an investment will lose value because of a general decline in financial markets, due to one or more economic, political, or other factors.
+- Market risk.
+This term refers to the possibility that an investment will lose value because of a general decline in financial markets due to one or more economic, political, or other factors.

-- Interest rate risk: This relates to increases or decreases in prevailing interest rates and the resulting price fluctuation of an investment, particularly bonds.
+- Interest rate risk.
+This term relates to increases or decreases in prevailing interest rates and the resulting price fluctuation of an investment, particularly bonds.
 There is an inverse relationship between bond prices and interest rates.
-As interest rates rise, the price of bonds falls; as interest rates fall, bond prices tend to rise.
-If you need to sell your bond before it matures and interest rates are higher than when you purchased the bond, you run the risk of losing some of your principal.
+In other words, as interest rates rise, the price of bonds generally falls.
+And as interest rates fall, bond prices tend to rise.
+If you need to sell a bond before it matures and interest rates are higher than when you purchased the bond, you run the risk of losing some of your principal.

-- Reinvestment rate risk: This refers to the possibility that funds might have to be reinvested at a lower rate of return than that offered by the original investment.
-For example, a five-year, 3.75 percent bond might mature at a time when an equivalent new bond pays just 3 percent.
-Such differences can in turn affect the yield of a bond fund.
+- Reinvestment rate risk.
+This term refers to the possibility that funds might have to be reinvested at a lower rate of return than that offered by the original investment.
+For example, a five-year bond with a 3.75 percent yield might mature at a time when an equivalent new bond pays only 3 percent.

-- Default risk (credit risk): This refers to the risk that a bond issuer will not be able to pay its bondholders interest or repay principal.
+- Default risk.
+Also called credit risk, this term refers to the risk that a bond issuer will not be able to pay its bondholders interest or repay principal.

-- Liquidity risk: This refers to how easily your investments can be converted to cash.
-Occasionally (and more precisely), the foregoing definition is modified to mean how easily your investments can be converted to cash without significant loss of principal.
+- Liquidity risk.
+This term refers to how easily your investments can be converted to cash.
+Occasionally, this term may also refer to how easily your investments can be converted to cash without loss of principal.

-- Political risk: This refers to the possibility that new legislation or changes in foreign governments will adversely affect the U.S. or global capital markets, specific industries, or specific companies you invest in or financial markets overseas.
+- Political risk.
+This term refers to the possibility that new legislation, policy changes, or changes in foreign governments will adversely affect the U.S. or global capital markets, specific industries, or specific companies you invest in.

-- Currency risk (for those making international investments): This refers to the possibility that the fluctuating rates of exchange between U.S. and foreign currencies will negatively affect the value of your foreign investment, as measured in U.S. dollars.
+- Currency risk.
+For those making international investments, this term refers to the possibility that the fluctuating rates of exchange between U.S. and foreign currencies will negatively affect the value of a foreign investment, as measured in U.S. dollars.

 The Relationship between Risk and Reward

-In general, the more risk you’re willing to take on (whatever type and however defined), the higher your potential returns, as well as potential losses.
-This proposition is probably familiar and makes sense to most of us.
+In general, the more risk you’re willing to take on, the higher your potential returns and your potential losses.
+This idea is probably familiar and makes sense to most of us.
 People are wired to avoid risk.
-Yet the potential for higher investment returns often becomes incentive to make a higher-risk, rather than lower-risk, investment without the prospect of receiving a higher return.
-That is the tradeoff.
-Your goal is to maximize returns without taking on an inappropriate level or type of risk.
+Yet the potential for higher investment returns often becomes incentive to make a higher-risk investment.
+That is the trade-off.
+As an investor, your goal is to maximize your returns without taking on an inappropriate level or type of risk.

 Understanding Your Own Tolerance for Risk